 How to clean celeriac

-Cleaning celeriac is very easy.
+- Cleaning celeriac is very easy.
 First of all start by washing the root.

 - Do not try to clean it as the potato, because that’s not the way.

-In order to peel the celeriac just remove the tough brown skin and put it in water with lemon juice in order to prevent it from oxidizing.
+- When done, put it in water with lemon juice in order to prevent it from oxidizing.